Global Gateway link

 • Evaluation of Advisory Committee on Personnel and Committee on Compensation

-• Roles and duties of External Directors, etc.
+• Roles and duties of External Directors

 Compilation & Evaluation